 Spirit of Ontario

-Venture into the south-eastern corner of Canada and you embark on a whirlwind adventure discovery that is sure to delight all your senses.
+Venture into Canada’s most dynamic province, with its iconic cities and the capital, along with world class attractions.
+You’ll embark on a whirlwind adventure discovery that is sure to delight all your senses.
 From the urban energy of Toronto, you’ll travel to the world-famous Niagara Falls.
 Seeking adventure across rural Ontario, you’ll encounter Kitchener and the inspiring 30,000 Island region.
 The nation’s capital calls next and you’ll soon uncover its distinct English and French cultures.
 On your way back to Toronto be sure to stop at the Thousand Islands region and relish in its beauty.

 Spirit of Ontario